SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 When you have finished editing, click on the "Save" button.

 > Note that when a tenant is suspended, his data still remains in the database and he can be reactivated at any later date.
-On the other hand when the tenant has been removed his data will be deleted.
+On the other hand when the tenant has been removed its data will be deleted.

 Hovering over a tenant will reveal the "Suspend" and the "Remove" buttons.
 The "Remove" button is shown as a red cross.
 To suspend or remove a tenant, click on the respective button.